• Duration:19 Nights 20 Days

 • Tips for guide, porters and driver (customary).

-• Additional night accommodation in Kathmandu because of early return from Trek (due to any reason) than the planned itinerary.
+• Additional night accommodation in Kathmandu because of early return from Trek foro any reason) then the planned itinerary.

 Departure Dates